anvitha03x/Sound-Localization-Using-Microphone-Array-for-Camera-Direction-Control/README.md

 ## Methodology

 1. Sound signals are captured using four microphones.
-2. Signals are amplified and filtered to remove environmental noise.
+2. Signals are amplified and filtered (Low Pass Filter, High Pass Filter, Median Filter) to remove environmental noise.
 3. Arduino reads analog values and applies amplitude comparison logic.
 4. The angle of the servo is calculated.
 5. Camera rotates toward the detected direction.